 Welcome to Looking after ME

 ‘Looking after ME’ is a program developed by the Hawthorn Football Club for primary school students.
-It aims to address current issues relating to nutrition and physical activity in a meaningful way that promotes long-lasting behavioural change.
+It aims to address current issues relating to nutrition, physical activity and mental health in a meaningful way that promotes long-lasting behavioural change.

 The program is free for schools and complements the Tasmania Department of Health and Human Services Move Well Eat Well Primary School Award Program (www.movewelleatwell.tas.gov.au).

-‘Looking after ME’ is delivered over six topics, each with a particular nutrition or physical activity focus.
+‘Looking after ME’ is delivered over seven topics, each with a particular nutrition, physical activity or mental health focus.
 You can find more information about the topics at the bottom of this page.
 The topics are supported by a student facts interactive (available in the Students section) that contains information written specifically for children.

 To help you support your children with this program, we have provided some healthy lunchbox recipe ideas in the side menu.